 Finally, please note that I have two different email accounts (eb7@nyu.edu and eliotb2002@me.com).
-The NYU account automatically forwards mail to the me.com account.
-Please do not send email to both accounts at once ("cc"); if you do, I will end up with three copies of your message.
+The NYU account automatically forwards mail to the me.com account. eb7@nyu.edu and eliotb2002@me.com).
+The NYU account automatically forwards mail to the me.com account. <a href="mailto:Please do not send email to both accounts at once ("cc"); if you do, I will end up with three copies of your message.